WeCovr

 Level vs decreasing term life insurance guide for mortgages

-WeCovr's level vs decreasing term analyser helps UK homeowners choose the right mortgage protection, backed by FCA-authorised guidance and 900,000+ policies issued across protection products.
+WeCovr's level vs decreasing term analyser helps UK homeowners choose the right mortgage protection, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance.
 It visualises how cover changes over time and the premium impact.

 How the level vs decreasing term analyser works